MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/help/walkthrough-help-azure.md

     When you complete this step, you put the HTML files in the relevant language subfolders, based on the locales that the content was written for.
 For information about the names to use for these subfolders, see [Language and locale descriptors in the product and in Help](language-locale.md).

-4. [Upload JSON files](#jsonstorage) into Blob storage in the Storage container, in subfolders that correspond to the language subfolders for the HTML files.
+4. [Upload JSON files](#jsonstorage) into Azure Blob storage in the storage container, in subfolders that correspond to the language subfolders for the HTML files.
 5. [Configure the search service](#searchconfig) so that it has a data source, index, and indexer on the search service, by using the REST application programming interface (API).

     In this example, an API tool that is named [Postman](https://www.postman.com/) is used to make the REST API calls.
 To use a language-specific index analyzer, you must create language-specific indexes.